 Simple English definitions for legal terms

-Read a random definition: words of procreation
+Read a random definition: pledged account

 An offer of compromise is when one person offers to settle a disagreement by giving money or making some other kind of agreement.
 This is done to avoid going to court or ending a legal action.
 The offer is usually not allowed to be used as evidence in court to prove that the person making the offer is guilty, but it may be used for other reasons.
 Another name for an offer of compromise is an offer of settlement.